FAQ

 Q: How are programmers going to be impacted by this technology?

-Adapteva’s architecture is true ANSI-C programmable and has a powerful optimizing compiler, so an engineer’s existing legacy code or favorite open source library will execute correctly on Adapteva architecture from day one without modification.
+Adapteva’s architecture is truly ANSI-C programmable and has a powerful optimizing compiler, so an engineer’s existing legacy code or favorite open source library will execute correctly on Adapteva architecture from day one without modification.
 Once the application is up and running correctly the programmer can start optimizing the application for performance.
 Using multiple cores to create a fast implementation is done through a robust and well understood task-channel programming model.

 Q: What are the current standards for this type of multicore processing?